Table of Contents

 France uses two different types of electrical sockets: C and E. Type C outlets are ungrounded and have two round holes.
 There’s just one difference between Type C and Type E: Type E also has a grounding prong that sticks out from the wall.
 This type is primarily found in countries that have historical ties to France.
 In Paris and throughout the country, Type E outlets are more common.

-Both types are commonly set into a circular indentation in the wall, so plugs with a large head that aren’t round will require an adapter, even if they’re Type C or E. As is common throughout Europe, the French electrical grid operates on a frequency of 50 Hz and a voltage of 230V.
+Both types are commonly set into a circular indentation in the wall, so plugs with a large head that isn’t round will require an adapter, even if they’re Type C or E. As is common throughout Europe, the French electrical grid operates on a frequency of 50 Hz and a voltage of 230V.

 What kind of power adapter do I need for France?